tizhou86/cluster-api-provider-baiducloud/README.md

 ### Binaries

-* cluster-api-controller: The one which has no dependencies with baiducloud provider.
+* cluster-api-controller: The one which has no dependencies with baiducloud provider, which includes the cluster controller and the machine controller.
-* cluster-controller: baiducloud cluster controller
-* machine-controller: baiducloud machine controller

-Those three controllers will be using Kubernetes native apis, they will be wrapped as CRD.

 ### Dockerization and helm/charts for deployment

-We can dockerize the binaries and use helm/charts to deploy these three controllers into the cluster.
+We can dockerize the binaries and use helm/charts to deploy these three controllers into the cluster later.

 ## Installation